ruslanmv/ruslanmv.github.io/_posts/2021-05-13-Scala and Spark in practice.md

 **Congratulation** we have  practiced Scala and  Apache Spark with **IntelliJ**

-You can download the project [here :https://github.com/ruslanmv/Scala-and-Spark-in-Practice-](https://github.com/ruslanmv/Scala-and-Spark-in-Practice-)
+You can download the project [here :https://github.com/ruslanmv/Scala-and-Spark-in-Practice](https://github.com/ruslanmv/Scala-and-Spark-in-Practice-)

-References:  The example codes of this blog are taken  from  [Udemy ](https://www.udemy.com/course/taming-big-data-with-apache-spark-hands-on/)and  [SparkByExamples.com](SparkByExamples.com")